alvr-org/ALVR/wiki/Troubleshooting.md

 #### Some lines to look for and tips for them:

 `Unable to load driver alvr_server because of error VRInitError_Init_FileNotFound(103).
 Skipping.` - This usually means a library that ALVR needs is missing.
-Make sure you followed installation instructions carefully, installed the latest Visual C++ Redistributable x64 package and no files are missing where you extracted ALVR (especially in the bin\win64 directory).
+Make sure you followed Basic-installation instructions carefully, installed the latest Visual C++ Redistributable x64 package and no files are missing where you extracted ALVR (especially in the bin\win64 directory).

 `Skipping duplicate external driver alvr_server` - This line means another ALVR driver is registered.
-Go to the installation tab in ALVR and remove all drivers.
+Go to the Basic-installation tab in ALVR and remove all drivers.

 `Skipping external driver X:\path\to\your\alvr_server_windows because it is not a directory` - This can happen if you put ALVR in a OneDrive (or a similar service) directory or the path to ALVR contains characters not in UTF-8.
 Try putting ALVR elsewhere, preferably so that the path to ALVR contains only ASCII characters.